plastrd/Kibrary1/README.md

--->Returns all books from database.
+--->Returns all books from database.

   Method: GET